johnnyg/google-mail-oex/readme.txt

 v3.0.3
 FIXED: Extension crashes on empty subject or content
 FIXED: No Standard-Theme is set at first start
+FIXED: "all unread"-option is executed for wrong Account

 v3.0.2
 FIXED: Update-Intervall is not saved properly